joskvw/floriage/security.md

 - somewhat disorganized codebase: although OOP isn't great, certain things really should've been implemented as objects
 - mediocre ID format
+- IDs are used to check if someone can access a post's content & the associated chat